test-results-reporter/test-results-reporter.github.io/src/guides/intro.md

 ## Use Cases

-It is generally used as an alerting tool to forward the test results from our CI/CD environment to different entities like teams or slack.
+This library is generally used as an alerting tool to forward the test results from our CI/CD environment to different entities like teams or slack.

 ### Supports